SOLEROM/paco/pacoV1/README.md

 **What the AI sees (always small):**
 - Project summary (~300 words)
-- Today's daily summary
+- Recent daily notes (last 3 days)
 - Top 20 active tasks
 - Last 40 lines of log

 **What the AI never sees:**
 - Full logs (could be thousands of lines)
 - Archive files
+- Old daily notes (only last 3 days)
 - Completed tasks
-- Old daily notes

 **Result:** Constant-time queries, infinite scalability.

+**Key Innovation:** Daily notes are now **project-specific**, so the AI gets rich context about each project's recent activities and insights when making recommendations.

 ## Typical Workflows